Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Arizona and its opponents have combined to put up more than 50 points in five of 10 games this season.
+- Arizona and its opponents have combined to score more than 49 points in five of 10 games this season.

-- Seattle and its opponents have combined to score more than 50 points in one game this season.
+- Seattle's games have gone over 49 points in two opportunities this season.

-- This contest's over/under is 10.4 points greater than the 39.6 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 39.6 points per game, 9.4 fewer than this contest's over/under.

-- The Cardinals and their opponents score an average of 49.1 points per game, 0.9 fewer than Sunday's total.
+- The Cardinals and their opponents have scored an average of 49.1 points per game in 2020, 0.1 more than Sunday's total.

-- In 2020, games involving the Seahawks have averaged a total of 48.9 points, 1.1 fewer than this game's set over/under.
+- The 49 over/under in this game is 0.1 points above the 48.9 average total in Seahawks games this season.

 Cardinals stats and trends

-- Arizona has played 10 games, with seven wins against the spread.

-- The Cardinals have been favored by 2.5 points or more six times this season and are 3-3 ATS in those contests.
+- So far this season, the Cardinals have been installed as favorites by a 2-point margin or more six times and are 3-3 ATS in those contests.

-- Arizona's games this year have gone over the point total five times in 10 opportunities (50%).
+- Arizona's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Arizona is 6-2 against the spread and 7-1 overall in games when it scores more than 20.7 points.
+- When Arizona scores more than 20.7 points, it is 6-2 against the spread and 7-1 overall.

-- Arizona is 4-1 against the spread and 5-0 overall when the team totals over 400.6 yards.
+- When Arizona churns out over 400.6 yards, the team is 4-1 against the spread and 5-0 overall.

-- This year, the Cardinals have turned the ball over 11 times, two more than the Seahawks' takeaways (9).
+- The Cardinals have turned the ball over two more times (11 total) than the Seahawks have forced a turnover (9) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Seahawks.